 Here’s the fix:

-Add your Python object path(s) to “PYTHONPATH” or an exiting “path” entry in your system environment variables (via the Windows Control Panel).
+Add your Python object path(s) to “PYTHONPATH” or an existing “path” entry in your system environment variables (via the Windows Control Panel).

 How to do it: